Approved by the Energy, Environment, and Water Policy Committee On February 20, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports the management of stormwater runoff to reduce water pollution, prevent flooding, and use as a water source rather than a waste product.
+The American Society of Civil Engineers (ASCE) supports the management of stormwater runoff to reduce water pollution, prevent flooding, and to use it as a water source rather than a waste product.
 ASCE encourages:

 • Coordinated and streamlined federal, state, and local regulatory programs.

-• Recognition that stormwater problems need coordination at the watershed level – which often cross political boundaries - and require flexibility to reflect site-specific and regional conditions.
+• Recognition that stormwater management requires coordination at the watershed level – which often cross political boundaries - and require flexibility to reflect site-specific and regional conditions.

-• Updated and adapted technical guidance project increased frequency and magnitude of precipitation and runoff due to climate change.
+• Updated and adapted technical guidance incorporating increased frequency and magnitude of precipitation and runoff due to climate change.

-• Technologies and policies that encourage the harvesting of stormwater runoff to offset potable and non-potable water sources during periods of drought.
+• Technologies and policies that encourage the collection of stormwater runoff to augment potable and non-potable water sources during periods of drought.

-• Use of Low Impact Development and Green Infrastructure approaches to stormwater management.
+• Use of Low Impact Development, Green Infrastructure approaches, and Nature-based Solutions to stormwater management.

 • Regulatory approaches that focus on meeting receiving water quality standards utilizing best management practices.

-• Asset management approaches to stormwater utilities that include life-cycle costs, inspection, and operations and maintenance.
+• Asset management approaches to stormwater utilities include inspections, operations, and maintenance, and incorporate life-cycle cost evaluations.

 • Funding for research and implementation of sustainable, cost-effective approaches to stormwater management.